a crystal clear hot tub with therapy jets

 Do hot tub jets use a lot of electricity?

-Yes, hot tub jets use a significant amount of electricity since they rely on a powerful pump.
+Yes, hot tub jets use significant electricity since they rely on a powerful pump.
 Ways to reduce their energy footprint:

 • Efficient pumps: Modern hot tubs often have variable-speed pumps that can run at lower speeds for less energy consumption.